 1982 San Marino Grand Prix

-The ongoing FISA-FOCA war led to many of the independent teams boycotting the race, leaving the race with a measly 14-car grid.
-Despite the reduced field, it was actually quite an entertaining race between René Arnoux and the two Ferraris and once Arnoux’s Renault broke down, the race turned into a duel between Didier Pironi and Gilles Villeneuve.
+The ongoing war between FISA, the governing body and manufacturers, and Bernie Ecclestone’s FOCA, an alliance of the smaller independent teams, led to many of the FOCA teams boycotting the race, leaving the race with a measly 14-car grid.
+Despite the reduced field, it was actually quite an entertaining race between René Arnoux and the two Ferraris.
+Once Arnoux’s Renault broke down, the race turned into a duel between Didier Pironi and Gilles Villeneuve.

 With a one-two looking almost certain, Ferrari gave the order to slow down.
-Villeneuve, who at the time of the order was leading, believed this also meant to hold station, while Pironi believed it meant they could continue races.
-They continued battling - which Villeneuve said he thought was just his teammate putting on a show for the crowd - but when Pironi snatched the lead on the final lap and claimed the win, it became clear that he’d really been racing.
+Villeneuve, who at the time of the order was leading, believed this also meant to hold station, while Pironi believed it meant they could continue racing, just at a slower pace.
+They continued battling – which Villeneuve said he thought was just his teammate putting on a show for the crowd – but when Pironi snatched the lead on the final lap and claimed the win, it became clear that he’d really been racing.
 A furious Villeneuve felt betrayed and vowed never to speak to Pironi again.
-It’s likely his anger contributed to the accident in qualifying which killed him two weeks later.
+It’s likely his anger contributed to the accident in qualifying for the Belgian GP which killed him two weeks later.

 1993 San Marino Grand Prix